eGlint/Warcraft-III-Noise-Library/README.md

 If your map or project aims to run only after 1.29 of Warcraft III, use [this](https://github.com/eGlint/Warcraft-III-Noise-Library) version of Noise Library instead.

+## Installation

+Most Warcraft III map makers already know the common method of putting a script in a custom map: __copy & paste the code in the Trigger Editor__.

 ## Backwards Compatibility Guide

 Before adding this library in your map, make sure to follow the instructions below.
 Not following the instructions will show this message when you run the map and use the Noise functions:

 JASS:
 > NoiseBitAnd: Not implemented

 vJASS:
 > Noise.bitAnd: Not implemented

 In order to make Noise Library work in pre-1.29 of Warcraft III, you are required to have these libraries in your map or workspace: